abratchik/kodi.repository/Readme.md

 ## Installation
-Installation is simple - just download the latest zipped release from this repository and install it in Kodi using System settings.
+Installation is simple - just download the latest zipped release from the <b>repository.abratchik</b> folder and install it in Kodi using System settings.

 ## Disclaimer